-Coordinated These commands determine how the emulator interacts with other Measurements measurement instruments, such as external analyzers, or other HP 64700 emulators connected via the CMB (Coordinated Measurement Bus).
-These commands are covered in the HP 64700 CMR User's Guide
+These commands determine how the emulator interacts with other measurement instruments, such as external analyzers, or other HP 64700 emulators connected via the CMB (Coordinated Measurement Bus).

 These commands are covered in the HP 64700 CMB User's Guide and in the HP 64700 Terminal Interface: User's Reference Manual.